tim-shand/www-tshand-com/README.md

 Personal blog website to document my IT journey, progress and lessons learned.
 This is a static site deployed using Hugo and Azure Static Web Apps.

-This is my chosen deployment method ude top the following:
+This is my chosen deployment method due to the following:

 - Quick and easy to setup and run.
 - Uses Markdown for blog posts.